eridem/blog/_posts/2020-06-14-version-bumping-changelog-script-tips-for-your-ci-cd-pipelines.markdown

 ## Getting the last tag

-Play with tags means, in most of the cases, play with releases (production or beta ones).
+Playing with tags means, in most cases, playing with releases, be it production or beta ones.

 Some reasons: